 Establishing Aisles and Passageways

-OSHA also has some requirements that are set up regarding floor markings where there are permanent aisles or passageways in a facility.
+OSHA also has some requirements regarding floor markings where there are permanent aisles or passageways in a facility.
 These are most commonly found in warehouse environments, though they can and do exist in any type of workplace.
 The regulations say that any of these types of aisleways or passageways must be marked clearly.

 They have gone on to further clarify that the markings that are used to identify these areas need to be at least 2’’ wide so they are visible.
 They recommend the markings are between 2’’ and 6’’ based on the environment and what would maximize visibility.
 While floor marking tape or paint is the recommended option for this, OSHA has specifically stated that if the floor can’t easily be marked in this way (dirt floors, for example) then a company can use flags, cones, or other markings.